ethereum/ethereum-org-website/src/content/defi/index.md

 - No one owns Ethereum or the smart contracts that live on it – this gives everyone an opportunity to use defi.
 - Defi products all speak the same language behind the scenes: Ethereum.
 This means many of the products can be used in tandem.
 You can lend tokens on one platform, and exchange the interest-bearing token in a different market on an entirely different application.
 This is like being able to cash your Starbucks loyalty points in at your bank.
-- Tokens and cryptocurrency are built into Ethereum, a shared ledger – keeping track of tranactions and ownership is kinda its thing.
+- Tokens and cryptocurrency are built into Ethereum, a shared ledger – keeping track of transactions and ownership is kinda Ethereum's thing.
 - Ethereum allows complete financial freedom – none of these products ever take custody of your funds.
 You are always in control.

 You can think of defi in layers: